zanhecht/SousVide/README.md

 > **POT -- YOU MUST DO THAT YOURSELF WITH THE CROCK-POT'S KNOB.**
 >
 > * SET: Toggle between "Crockpot on HIGH" ("CH") and "Crockpot on LOW" ("CL")
-> * HRS UP, HRS DOWN, MINS UP, MINS DOWN: Set the countdown timer time.
+> * HRS UP, HRS DOWN, MINS UP, MINS DOWN: Set the countdown timer time
 > * TEMP UP: Set to "Crockpot on HIGH" ("CH")
 > * TEMP DOWN: Set to "Crockpot on LOW" ("CL")

+### DELAYED START ("DELAY St.")
+> Turns the crockpot on to full power after the time runs out.
+There is no need
+> to start or stop the timer -- it is always running.
+Once the time elapses,
+> the Crockpot will stay on until more time is added, the controller is
+> unplugged, or the controller is switched to another mode such as SOUS VIDE or
+> ELAPSED TIME.
+>
+> **WARNING: DO NOT USE THIS MODE WITH PERISHIBLE FOOD IN A THE CROCKPOT!**
+> **FOOD IN THE CROCKPOT CAN TAKE TWO OR THREE HOURS TO COME TO A SAFE**
+> **TEMPERATURE ONCE THE HEAT IS TURNED ON, MAKING IT EASY FOR THIS MODE TO**
+> **CAUSE FOOD TO SIT IN THE "DANGER ZONE" FOR TOO LONG.**
+>
+> * HRS UP, HRS DOWN: Adjust the hours until the crockpot starts
+> * MINS UP, MINS DOWN: Adjust the minutes until the crockpot starts

 Copyright
 ---------